huggingface/optimum-intel/README.md

 # Quick tour

 ## IPEX
-Below are examples of how to use IPEX model to generate texts.
+Here is the example of how to use IPEX optimized model to generate texts.
 ### generate
 ```diff
 import torch